EasyScience/EasyApp/EXAMPLES.md

 This example serves to demonstrate how an application with a QML frontend and a QML "mock" backend can be executed from Python.

 Most examples can be run via Python, even if they only have a mock backend in QML (the Python backend is not implemented).
-The minimum configuration requires a base `main.py` file and, if Qt Creator is used as the IDE, a `*.pyproject` file.
-If these are available, do the following:
+The minimum configuration requires a base `main.py` file.
+To execute this one needs to the following:

 #### Preparation